 Finsbury Square keystone.

-In Leeds in Park Square stands Drury's beautiful Circe, and nearby, in City Square, are four identical pairs of girls by him as lampstands (Morning and Evening, the latter of which has two more pictures on one of the Allegorical sculpture pages, and a statue of Priestley.
+In Leeds in Park Square stands, or stood, Drury's beautiful Circe, and nearby, in City Square, are four identical pairs of girls by him as lampstands (Morning and Evening, the latter of which has two more pictures on one of the Allegorical sculpture pages, and a statue of Priestley.
 Elsewhere, Drury's portrait statues include versions of Queen Victoria for Bradford (see this page) and Portsmouth (see this page), the Eighth Duke of Devonshire for Eastbourne, and a good statue of Richard Hooker in Exeter, as well as various busts etc in museums.
+We should mention too his fine Stag on the Hertford War Memorial.
 Abroad, an excellent panel of the Fine Arts is on the base of the Queen Victoria Memorial in Wellington, New Zealand, and in City Gardens, Auckland apparently stands an allegorical figure of Spring.

 Evening and Circe.